shinefield/mangoszerodocumentation/database/world/gameobject-questrelation.rst

 .. note::

-    game object templates need to be of type quest giver.
+    Game object templates need to be of type quest giver.

 quest
 -----